 Normal race weekends

-After the debacle of the 2016 season where the controversial “Elimination Qualifying” format was introduced, in which every 90 seconds the slowest car got eliminated, was scrapped after two rounds following backlash from teams, drivers, and fans.
-The FIA then turned to its tried-and-tested method – the normal 3-stage qualifying format which has been successful since its introduction in 2006.
+After the debacle of the 2016 season, when the controversial “Elimination Qualifying” format (in which every 90 seconds the slowest car got eliminated) was scrapped after two rounds following backlash from teams, drivers and fans, the FIA turned to its tried-and-tested method: the normal three-stage Qualifying format, which has been successful since its introduction in 2006.

-The drivers battle it out, with the five slowest cars getting eliminated at the end of both Qualifying 1 and Qualifying 2 sessions, leaving ten cars to contest for pole position.
-With the parc fermé rules in place, teams can only make minor adjustments like changing the brake bias, camber, tyre pressure, front wing adjustments, etc.
+The drivers battle it out, with the five slowest cars getting eliminated at the end of both Qualifying 1 and Qualifying 2, leaving ten cars to contest for pole position.
+With the parc fermé rules in place, teams can only make minor adjustments like changing the brake bias, camber, tyre pressure, front-wing adjustments etc.

 Sprint qualifying weekends

-The sprint qualifying weekends are completely different to the normal race weekends.
-Fridays have the same one-hour long free practice 1 session, but the afternoon practice session gets replaced by the “traditional” 3-stage qualifying format, meaning that the parc fermé rules set in right after the first practice session.
+The Sprint qualifying weekends are completely different to the normal race weekends.
+Fridays have the same one-hour long free Practice 1 session, but the afternoon Practice session gets replaced by the “traditional” three-stage Qualifying format, meaning that the parc fermé rules set in right after the first Practice session.

-Though the third practice session of a normal race weekend has been retained as the second practice session for the sprint qualifying weekend, it leaves the teams with a small window to make some minor adjustments to their setup.
+Though the third Practice session of a normal race weekend is retained as the second Practice session for the Sprint qualifying weekend, it leaves the teams with a small window to make some minor adjustments to their setup.

-The sprint qualifying race in the afternoon session will be run over 100km (one-third of the actual race) and will take around 25-40 minutes depending on the layout of each track, while the final classification of Friday’s qualifying session will be the starting grid for Saturday’s sprint qualifying.
+The Sprint qualifying event in the afternoon session is run over 100 km (one-third of the actual race) and takes around 25–40 minutes depending on the layout of each track, while the final classification of Friday’s qualifying session serves as the starting grid for Saturday’s Sprint event.

-The 2017 Bahrain F2 sprint race is a perfect example of this.
-Charles Leclerc, now of Ferrari, opted to pit during the sprint race, pitting being optional and a rarely used tactic in sprint races.
-The young Monégasque rejoined the track in 14th place with only eight laps remaining.
-The next eight laps were nothing short of a miracle as Leclerc charged up the field overtaking cars left, right, and centre, and went on to win the race creating one of the most memorable sprint races in recent history.
+The 2017 Bahrain F2 Sprint race is a perfect example of this.
+Charles Leclerc, now of Ferrari, opted to pit during the Sprint race, pitting being optional and a rarely used tactic in Sprint races.
+The young Monégasque rejoined the track in P14 with only eight laps remaining.
+The next eight laps were nothing short of a miracle as Leclerc charged up the field overtaking cars left, right, and centre, going on to win the race and creating one of the most memorable Sprint races in recent history.

-The final classification of the sprint race will be the starting grid for Sunday’s race.
-If someone fails to complete the sprint race or crashes out, his final standing in the classification list will be his starting grid for Sunday.
+The final classification of the Sprint race serves as the starting grid for Sunday’s race.
+If someone fails to complete the Sprint or crashes out, his final standing in the classification list ends up being his starting-grid position for Sunday.